 A prospective tenant in the Development who was a tenant at either the Elizabeth Park Homes Spring Street public housing community (the "Spring Street Site") or the Elizabeth Park Homes Lods Street public housing community (the "Lods Street Site") on or after March 19, 2003, or whose application for residency had been processed and approved by March 19, 2003, who was displaced as a result of the Elizabeth Park Homes HOPE VI Revitalization.
 To be considered a Prior Resident for purposes of placement in the Development a tenant need not have been a Head of Household or Co-Head of Household, but must have been a tenant named on a residential lease at the Spring Street or Lods Street Site who was in good standing at the time of displacement.
 Prior Residents will be given preference based on length of residence at either the Spring Street Site or the Lods Street Site, residents who were tenants at the subject site for longer periods of time being placed higher on the Waiting List.
 Where a tenant was relocated from the Lods Street Site to the Spring Street Site or vice versa, the move-in date at the original site will be considered for purposes of placement on the Waiting List.
 In addition, any individual subsequently added to a lease in effect at the Lods Street or Spring Street Sites on March 19, 2003 will be considered a Prior Resident.
+Prior Resident.
+Prior Resident Prior Resident Prior Resident Street Site or Spring Street Sites on March 19, 2003 will be considered a Prior Resident.
 Prior Residents are subject to Program Preferences and must also meet the Eligibility Requirements and complete the Application Process as set forth in this Policy.